bigkorupto/mammad-kabiri-uniqa/README.md

-tell in court why he neglected his duties to support Mr. Bauer in working from home or to clean out his "pre-corona" desk in the locked-down company office tower.
+tell in court why he neglected his duties to support Mr. Bauer in working from home or to clean out his "pre-corona" desk in the locked-down company office tower...

 To be continued...